 This variability implies that certain modifications may be more effective under specific conditions, further emphasizing the significance of version B, which encompasses the strengths of both versions B1 and B2.
 Nevertheless, it is important to acknowledge that version B, despite its robustness and effectiveness, is the most time-consuming among all versions.
 This increased computational time may present a challenge for users who prioritize speed over accuracy.

 5.3.
-Optimization Comparison – BFGS Algorithm vs. 'Fit in Map' (Test Case C):
+Optimization בomparison – BFGS algorithm vs. 'Fit in Map' (Test case C):

 Objective: This test case aims to perform a comparative analysis of the optimization methods employed by both the original EMalign algorithm and its ChimeraX-integrated counterpart.
 The original version of the latter is used to ensure the results truly reflect the quality of the optimization algorithms.
 Specifically, this study evaluates the optimization and accuracy of the BFGS algorithm utilized in the original EMalign, and the 'Fit in Map' feature implemented within the ChimeraX platform for volume alignment optimization.